 Find Out More About Visiting Hong Kong

-If you need help with finding out more about travel requirements and regulations to this destination, then check out our main Hong Kong visa page here.
+If you need help with finding out more about travel requirements and regulations to this destination, then check out our main page about the Hong Kong visa.

 In addition, you can read a range of helpful information about visiting the so-called special administrative region on our visit Hong Kong page here.